Lagotto Romagnolo

 Unique facts and fascinating details

-- The Lagotto is considered the only purebred dog in the world specifically bred for truffle hunting.
+- They are considered the only purebred dog in the world specifically bred for truffle hunting.

-- Their coat is hypoallergenic, making them a popular choice for allergy sufferers, though no dog is truly 100% allergen-free.
+- Their coat is hypoallergenic, making them a popular choice for those with mild allergies.

 Frequently Asked Questions